 With its new board collection, OXBOW continues the tradition and supports the local surf scene.

-ND, Gate Heroi, Zaka and Naje surfboard.
-The brand cooperates with 4 shapers located in the south-west of France, and presents a limited edition of surf boards, handcrafted and made in France.
-Authentic art and surf objects, these models have been glassed with OXBOW pieces of fabrics we got in our workshops.
+Axel and Saioa Lorentz, ND, Gate Heroi, Zaka and Naje surfboard.
+The brand cooperates with 6 shapers located in the south-west of France, and presents a limited edition of surf boards, handcrafted and made in France.
+Authentic art and surf objects, some of these models have been glassed with OXBOW pieces of fabrics we got in our workshops.

 “I started surfing on the Côte des Basques on a rainy but memorable day”.
 Nicolas didn't know it yet, but it was at this moment, at the age of 9, that he fell in love with surfing.